EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 EmuDeck also installs ES-DE, a front-end that manages all of your ROMs within a single app.
 You may choose to use either Steam ROM Manager, ES-DE, both, or neither of them.
 EmuDeck is simply a script, and how you choose to use its installed suite of tools and emulators is up to you.

 After you have installed EmuDeck, you can use Steam ROM Manager and select which parsers you would like to use.
-You can use the `Emulationstation-DE` parser and the `Emulators` parser to add ES-DE and EmuDeck's installed suite of emulators to your Steam library.
+You can use the `ES-DE` parser and the `Emulators` parser to add ES-DE and EmuDeck's installed suite of emulators to your Steam library.
 Adding emulators to your library allows you to tweak settings directly in Game Mode.
 Turning on other parsers will add the respective system's ROMs to your library.
 Learn how to generate and save an app list here: [How to Generate and Save an App List](../../tools/steamos/steam-rom-manager.md#how-to-generate-and-save-an-app-list).

 **Read:** [What does EmuDeck Install?](#what-does-emudeck-install), for a list of the tools and emulators EmuDeck installs.